am0d/bit/Readme.md

 Installation Instructions
 -------------------------

-To install buildit, merely run `python setup.py install` in your favorite shell
+To install bit, merely run `python setup.py install` in your favorite shell

 Building The Documentation
 --------------------------

-Chances are that the documentation will be placed here on github, either via the project wiki, or in a doc folder in markdown format.
+The documentation is written using markdown syntax, and can be viewed in an HTML format via github.

 Tutorial
 ========

-Here is a small and quick tutorial to showcase the ease of use that buildit gives to you, the developer.
-Just place some code like so in a file named "snakefile"
+Here is a small and quick tutorial to showcase the ease of use that bit gives to you, the developer.
+Just place some code like so in a file named "bitfile"

     x = Project('ArbitraryProjectName')
-    x.add_files('source') # Grabs all files in source x.remove_directory('source/arbitrary_platform') # buildit will ignore all files in this directory. buildit.add_project(x)
+    x.add_files('source') # Grabs all files in source x.remove_directory('source/arbitrary_platform') # buildit will ignore all files in this directory. bit.add_project(x)

 Roadmap